Ireland allows AstraZeneca vaccine for all adults, cuts dose gap

 Government officials have indicated in recent days that concerns about the Delta coronavirus variant have changed the risk assessment picture.

-People under 50 will be offered the choice of an alternative vaccine from either Pfizer (PFE.N) or Moderna (MRNA.O), which are not associated with the same side effects, but may have to wait longer for that option, the government said.
+People under 50 will be offered the choice of an alternative vaccine from either Pfizer or Moderna, which are not associated with the same side effects, but may have to wait longer for that option, the government said.

 Our Standards: The Thomson Reuters Trust Principles.